beefyfinance/beefy-v2/src/features/data/README.md

 # WEIRD STUFF / QUESTIONS

 - What is `launchpoolApr.apr;`
+  launchpoolApr === boost.apr
 - On the current beta, I don't see the boost border around the "fantom-bifi-maxi", but we have an active "moo_bifi-scream" boost.
 Isn't this a boosted vault?
+  We don't use "status": "active" to know if a boost is active, we use the periodFinish data fetched from the contract
 - `excluded: "aurora-bifi-maxi",` but vault does not seem to exists
+- how do you know if it's a moonpot vault?

 # ANSWERED